-- Creating a Sustainable Supply Chain: Ford's Overall Approach - Human Rights in the Supply Chain: Ford's Approach
+- v Creating a Sustainable Supply Chain: Ford's Overall Approach - V Human Rights in the Supply Chain: Ford's Approach - Sustainable Raw Materials - Supply Chain Environmental Management

 We continue to work to better understand the carbon footprint of our supply chain, as well as the risks and opportunities of greenhouse gas (GHG) regulation and climate change for our suppliers and, by extension, for our company.
 For our own products and operations, we have a comprehensive commitment and strategy to reduce GHG emissions, as detailed in the Climate Change section of this report, which enhances our competitiveness.
 We hope to help promote similar competitiveness throughout the automotive supply chain.
 The findings of our GHG emission surveys of suppliers, described below, suggest that many of our suppliers are already setting their own emissions-reduction goals or are considering it.
 We will continue to work with and encourage our suppliers to set their own energy-efficiency goals or GHG-reduction targets and to track our suppliers' GHG emissions management progress over time.